 Background and activities

-AT NTNU Ferne is a Postdoctoral Fellow working with Dr. Ida Nilstad Pettersen on Socially and Environmentally Just Transitions specialising in urban natures.
+At NTNU Ferne is a Postdoctoral Fellow on Socially and Environmentally Just Transitions specialising in urban natures.
 This research recognises that despite many urban greening efforts that can offer a range of health, social and economic co-benefits, many people still remain estranged from nature.
 Research is needed on how to best 'bring nature back' to cities to overcome human-nonhuman conflicts while enabling shifts towards greater socio-environmental justice and sustainability to occur.
 Ferne's research project investigates urban human-nature connections through studying urban beekeeping practices in addition to trialling a range of innovative methodologies (sensory nature walks, citizen science and urban food mapping).

-- Redesigning wasted spaces of just and sustainable food activities (Miriam Knudsen Hjertholm and Nora K. Bakke for Master's thesis);
+Redesigning wasted spaces of just and sustainable food activities (by Miriam Knudsen Hjertholm and Nora K. Bakke, 2021);

-- Closing the Hungry City Cycle: redesigning relationships to reduce agricultural waste and human need (Julie Marzano Frey and Kristine Lygre Hoff for Master's thesis);
+Closing the Hungry City Cycle: redesigning relationships to reduce agricultural waste and human need (by Julie Marzano Frey and Kristine Lygre Hoff, 2021);

-- Increased quality of life and closer relationship to nature through poultry farming in the city (Caroline Syse and Ida Maria Melen for Master's thesis)
+Increased quality of life and closer relationship to nature through poultry farming in the city (by Caroline Syse and Ida Maria Melen, 2021)

-- Exploring the Transformation of Making Practices within Culture: Felting as a design activity (Berilsu Tarcan for PhD thesis).
+Exploring the Transformation of Making Practices within Culture: Felting as a design activity (a practice-based PhD by Berilsu Tarcan, 2021 ongoing).

 Scientific, academic and artistic work